jaclynrbeck/3DMorph/README.md

 	* Cell size cutoff GUIs now show all cells post-segmentation instead of all cells

 * New Utility: Pre-processing
 	* Java jar utility to mass-convert/pre-process OIR files into tiffs.
-Requires Java JRE or JDK to be installed.
+Requires FIJI to be installed.
+	* Install the jar file as a FIJI plugin.
+To run, open FIJI and go to Plugins->Preprocess 3DMorph.
 	* Utility uses FIJI to do background subtraction and a 2x2x2 median filter on the images.
-	* Source code included for running as a FIJI plugin instead of a stand-alone jar.